karelbilek/xpdf-mirror/README.md

 https://forum.xpdfreader.com/

-Please report here as an issue if the mirror is not in step with the actual code.
+Please report here as an issue only if the latest version is not in step with what is here.

 See README for actual readme of xpdf